 HSBC, one of the world’s largest banking and financial services organisations, selected Scotland to establish a UK centre for its global risk and compliance operations.

 HSBC currently operates in 71 countries and territories, serving more than 47 million customers worldwide.

-In Scotland, a recently announced expansion programme will create 500 new roles, increasing the company's Scottish headcount to 4500.
+In Scotland, an expansion programme will create in the region of 500 new roles, increasing the company's Scottish headcount to around 4500.

 This expansion programme spans different locations, skills and disciplines, supporting lots of communities in different ways.
 We are absolutely committed to helping businesses and individuals to achieve their ambitions.
 The successful establishment of our global risk function demonstrates that Scotland has the talent we need and HSBC is a place that talented people want to work.

 HSBC's global risk function, established in Edinburgh in 2015, will be expanded with new roles also created at its Centre for Excellence for Customer Contact in Hamilton.

 Paul Kelly of HSBC’s group head of policy and oversight for systems, data, and transaction processing risks, says: “Our global businesses operate in Scotland include the retail bank, private bank, corporate bank and investment bank.
 Scotland is also home to several HSBC retail branches.
 Quite a lot of the support operations for our investment bank are also based in Scotland."

 Risk and compliance is an area of growing and critical importance to the global banking sector.
 As a result, HSBC wanted to create a UK centre of excellence to handle those functions.